Villiger at St Josephs University

 - Counterplans are fine, I would rather not hear theory though.
 I'm fine with ev ethics IVIs.

-- I don't think the framework debate really matters in PF, but probably have one.
+- I don't think the framework debate really matters in PF, but maybe have one?

 - Everything should be extended by summary.
 No new evidence after rebuttal please.